First-time homebuyer's guide & FAQ

-Because both the federal and state government have long believed in homeownership as a key driver of personal and generational wealth, there are certain programs, policies and products in place to provide incentives to first-time homeowners.
-The following are some of the programs you can take advantage of when purchasing your first home.
-Bear in mind that according to most federal agencies (including HUD), “first-time homebuyer” is defined as any individual who has no ownership in a principal residence over the last three (3) years.
+Because both the federal and state governments have long believed in homeownership as a key driver of personal and generational wealth, there are certain programs, policies and products in place to provide incentives to first-time homeowners.
+The following are some of the government programs for first-time homebuyers you can take advantage of.

-- Fannie Mae and Freddie Mac: Conventional loans with low down payments options.
+- Conventional loans with low down payments options.
 Credit scores must be at least 620.

-- FHA loan: A popular federally backed loan program for buyers with lower credit scores, featuring low down payments.
+- FHA loan: A popular federally backed loan program for buyers with lower credit scores, and down payment options.

-- USDA loan: no down payment requirement on designated rural and suburban properties.
+- USDA loan: down payment options on designated rural and suburban properties.

-- VA loan: Home loans for service members (and their spouse) with no down payment requirement.
+- VA loan: Home loans for service members (and their spouse) with down payment options.

 - Dollar Homes: These are foreclosed homes for sale by the government at reduced prices.
 Check the HUD website for more information.